Finch-API/finch-docs/docs/ Finch API/Providers.md

 # Providers

-The table below lays out the providers with the associated provider `id`.
+The table below lays out the providers with the associated provider `id` that can be used in the `payroll_provider` parameter for Finch [Connect](./Authorization.md#redirect-to-connect).

 Display Name | Id